Weissbad Appenzell, Switzerland

 Winning and award ceremony

-The team can only win as a whole.
+Only the team as a whole can win.
 The ALPSTEIN CROSSING race is a non-profit event and accordingly does not pay out any prize money.
-The team wins the recognition of the other teams and masses of fame and glory. 🙂 At the award ceremony the best 3 teams will be honored as well as the best individual score resp. the most remarkable achievement of any kind. 🙂
+The team wins the recognition of the other teams as well as masses of fame and honor 💪.
+The best 3 teams in the Hike & Fly and Trail Running categories will be honored at the award ceremony.

 Utilities